This directory contains C++ language bindings for the Mojo Public API.

 A number of subdirectories provide wrappers for the lower-level C APIs (in subdirectories of the same name, under mojo/public/c/).
 Typically, these wrappers provide increased convenience and/or type-safety.

 Other subdirectories provide support (static) libraries of various sorts.
-In this case, the organization is to have the public interface for the library defined in header files in the subdirectory itself and the implementation of the library at a lower level, under a lib (sub)subdirectory.
+In this case, the organization is to have the public interface for the library in defined in header files in the subdirectory itself and the implementation of the library at a lower level, under a lib (sub)subdirectory.
 A developer should be able to substitute their own implementation of any such support library, and expect other support libraries, which may depend on that library, to work properly.

 The bindings/ subdirectory contains a support (static) library needed by the code generated by the bindings generator tool (in mojo/public/tools/bindings/), which translates Mojo IDL (.mojom) files into idiomatic C++ (among other languages).

 The environment/ subdirectory contains a support (static) library that represents shared state needed to support the Bindings and GLES2 libraries.

 The gles2/ subdirectory contains C++ wrappers (and some additional helpers) of the API defined in mojo/public/c/gles2/ (which provides access to GLES2).

 The shell/ subdirectory contains a support (static) library that aids in writing Mojo applications and interacting with the Shell service.

 The system/ subdirectory contains C++ wrappers (and some additional helpers) of the API defined in mojo/public/c/system/, which defines the basic, “core” API, especially used to communicate with Mojo services.

 The test_support/ subdirectory contains C++ wrappers of the test-only API defined in mojo/public/c/test_support/.
 It is not meant for general use by Mojo applications.